Ignorance is Bliss: A Game of Regret: The Regret Game

-The risk-free lottery has the property that its outcome will always be known whether it was chosen or not.
-The same need not be true of the risky lottery.
-We let $q \in [0, 1]$ be the probability that an agent learns the outcome of the risky lottery, $\ell_{r}$, conditional on choosing the safe lottery, $\ell_{S}$.
-That is, conditional on choosing the risk-free lottery, with probability $q$ the individual faces regret relevant partition $\pi_{0} = \set{\event(S), \event(\ell_{r})}$, and with probability $1-q$ he faces partition $\pi_{S}' = \set{\event'(S)}$ where $\event'(S) = \Omega$.
-Utility is then given by
+The structure of the ex-post information environment is as follows.
+The risk-free lottery, $\ell_S$, has the property that its outcome will always be known ex-post whether it was chosen or not.
+The same need not be true of the risky lottery, $\ell$.
+For each player $i$, we let $\belief{i} : \Anoti \to [0,1]$ be a function that specifies the probability that player $i$ learns the outcome of the risky lottery, $\ell$, conditional on choosing the safe lottery, $\ell_{S}$.
+We emphasise this key modelling assumption:\ when player $i$ chooses the safe option, the likelihood that she then learns the outcome of the risky lottery depends on the behaviour of others, $\anoti$.
+To ensure that the environment is symmetric, we further assume that function $\belief{i}$ is the same for all players $i$, so that it will be denoted by $\belief{}$.\footnote{This involves an abuse of notation as the domain of $\belief{}$ differs for each player.}